grafana/agent/docs/sources/shared/flow/reference/components/http-client-config-block.md

 headless: true
 ---

-The `http_client_config` block configures settings used to connect to the Kubernetes API server.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------
 `bearer_token` | `secret` | Bearer token to authenticate with. | | no